Trend Vision One File Security Containerized Scanner can be used in conjunction with NetApp's ONTAP

 - Access the Management Service within your Containerized Scanner Kubernetes cluster.

-- Install the RPC agent:
+- Install the Ontapp agent:

-- Download the RPC agent installer(msi).
+- Download the Ontapp agent installer(msi).

 - Install on the Windows Vscan server.

-- Configure the RPC agent with:
+- Configure the Ontapp agent with:

 -

-Given Onboarding Token
+Generated Onboarding Token

 -